Genprex Inc. (GNPX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for GNPX is $5.50, which is $3.77 above the current market price.
-The public float for GNPX is 47.38M, and currently, shorts hold a 3.69% of that float.
-The average trading volume for GNPX on February 23, 2023 was 197.28K shares.
+The average price point forecasted by analysts for Genprex Inc. (GNPX) is $3.00, which is $4.17 above the current market price.
+The public float for GNPX is 47.38M, and currently, short sellers hold a 3.69% ratio of that floaft.
+The average trading volume of GNPX on February 28, 2023 was 326.53K shares.

 Analysts’ Opinion of GNPX